Maxime-Hrt/Maxime-Hrt/README.md

 - 🎓 Currently studying at ECE Paris.
 - 🔭 I’m currently working on a french language app in indonesian.
 - 🌱 I’m currently learning React.
-- 💬 Ask me about Java, C++, and Python.
+- 💬 Ask me about Java, C++, Typescript and Python.
 - 📫 You can reach me at [maxime.heurtevent@icloud.com](mailto:maxime.heurtevent@icloud.com) in French, English, or Indonesian.

 ### Skills